Discrimination in Places of Public Accommodation

 “Sexual orientation” means an individual’s orientation toward heterosexuality, homosexuality, bisexuality, or transgender status or another individual’s perception thereof.

 Disclaimer: Laws vary by state and are subject to change.
-This article is not to be used or considered as legal advice.
+This article is not legal advice.
 For legal advice and questions on civil rights and discrimination, contact a licensed, experienced attorney.